edsilv/iiif.io/source/api/search/0.9/index.md

 ### 3.2.
 Response

-The response from the server is an Annotation List, following the format from the Presentation API with a few additional features.
+The response from the server is an AnnotationList, following the format from the Presentation API with a few additional features.

 The search results are returned as Annotations, in the regular IIIF syntax.
 Note that the annotations can come from multiple canvases, rather than the default situation from the Presentation API where all of the annotations target a single canvas.

 For very long lists of annnotations, the server may choose to divide the response into multiple sections, often called pages.
 Each page of the response can refer to the previous and next page, to allow the client to traverse the entire set.
-The next page of results is referenced in a `next` field of the AnnotationList, and the previous in a `prev` field.
+The next page of results _MUST_ be referenced in a `next` property of the AnnotationList, and the previous page _MUST_ be referenced in a `prev` property.
+Pages _SHOULD_ refer to the first and last pages with `first` and `last` properties, respectively.

-Each paged AnnotationList references a Layer.
-The Layer does not need to have a URI, and must be included in every AnnotationList in the set of pages.
-The Layer has a "total" property which is the total number of hits generated by the query.
+Each paged AnnotationList references the Layer that represents the entire resultset.
+The Layer does not need to have a URI, and must be included in every AnnotationList.
+The Layer _SHOULD_ have a `total` property which is the total number of hits generated by the query, and _SHOULD_ have a `ignored` property with a list of the ignored parameters from the request, if any.

 For textual searches, it is also useful to include the text before the matching word or phrase, and the text after it, but still within the annotation's content.
 This can be achieved with the `prefix` (text before), `suffix` (text after) and `exact` (matched text) fields on the resource of the annotation.
 The `exact` field is useful when stemming or other transformations of the query term have been applied before matching against the index.